ibm-cloud-docs/schematics/faqs.md

 {: faq}
 {: support}

 Announcement: {{site.data.keyword.bplong_notm}} deprecates older version of Terraform.
-For more information, about version of Terraform depreciation, see [Deprecating Terraform versions in IBM Cloud Schematics](/docs/schematics?topic=schematics-deprecate-tf-version).  v0.11 support from July 2021, as HashiCorp Configuration Language has deprecates Terraform v0.11 in Terraform providers.
+For more information, about version of Terraform depreciation, see [Deprecating Terraform versions in {{site.data.keyword.bplong_notm}}](/docs/schematics?topic=schematics-deprecate-tf-version).
 {: deprecated}

 You can follow these steps to upgrade Terraform v0.11 to Terraform higher version in {{site.data.keyword.bpshort}}.